isomerpages/mof-gfg/_g20-eminent-persons-group/Development.md

 However, building governance capacity and developing human capital take time.
 Special attention must be paid to countries with significant elements of fragility,to help reformist governments to achieve progress in creating jobs and widening access to services, and thereby build public support for continuing reforms.
 There is otherwise a real risk of governance reforms being undermined by a lack of demonstrated success in improving welfare.

-Proposal 2: Build effective country platforms to mobilize all development partners to unlock investments, and maximize their contributions as a group, including by convergence around core standards.
+### Proposal 2: Build effective country platforms to mobilize all development partners to unlock investments, and maximize their contributions as a group, including by convergence around core standards. ###

-Up Arrow

 Country platforms, owned by governments, will enhance contributions from all development partners including the private sector.
 They can be transformational in their development impact: